shoenig/test/README.md

 ### Changes

+- v1.8.1 adds the function type `ErrorAssertionFunc` that is useful for passing `Error` or `NoError` in table driven tests

 :ballot_box_with_check: v1.8.0 introduces the `skip` package for skipping tests!

  - New helper functions for skipping out tests based on some given criteria